opvious/notebooks/sources/product-allocation.md

   \end{align}
 $$

-We then enforce the size diversity constraint via the activation variable:
+We then enforce that each allocation contains enough size diversity:

 $$
   \begin{align}